-Network connectivity from processor is provided by means of an onboard Mellanox\ ConnectX\ 3 InfiniBand\ Controller (on board SKU S2600WPQ only) providing one SDR/DDR/QDR InifiniBand\ port in a QSFP interface.
-The Controller is supported by implementing x8 PCIe Gen3 signals from the IIO module of the CPU 1 processor.
-The on board Intel® i350 Ethernet controller provide 2 10/100/1000Gbps Ethernet ports in 2 RJ45 ports on both S2600WP and S2600WPQ.
+Network connectivity from processor is provided by means of an onboard Mellanox ConnectX-3 InfiniBand Controller.
+S2600WPQ provides one SDR/DDR/QDR InifiniBand port in a QSFP interface.S2600WPF provides one SDR/DDR/QDR/FDR InifiniBand port in a QSFP interface The Controller is supported by implementing x8 PCIe Gen3 signals from the I/O module of the CPU 1 processor.
+The on board Intel[®] i350 Ethernet controller provide two 10/100/1000Gbps Ethernet ports in two RJ45 ports on both S2600WP,S2600WPF and S2600WPQ.